superwhoopy/python-darkslide/README.rst

 ::

-    $ landslide slides.md --relative --copy-theme
+    $ darkslide slides.md --relative --copy-theme

 That way, you'll just have to host the whole presentation directory to a webserver.
-Of course, no Python nor PHP nor anything else than a HTTP webserver (like Apache) is required to host a landslide presentation.
+Of course, no Python nor PHP nor anything else than a HTTP webserver (like Apache) is required to host a Darkslide presentation.

 `Here's an example <http://www.akei.com/presentations/2011-Djangocong/index.html>`__.